ralbert8/Project0_RileyAlbert_ralbert8/README.md

 ## 🧰 Dependencies

-Ensure you have the followign installed:
+Ensure you have the following installed:

 - ROS2 Galactic
 - `turtlebot3_gazebo`